Differential poset: Rank growth

 All known bounds on rank sizes of differential posets are quickly growing functions.
 In the original paper of Stanley, it was shown (using eigenvalues of the operator DU) that the rank sizes are weakly increasing.
 However, it took 25 years before Miller (2013) showed that the rank sizes of an r-differential poset strictly increase (except trivially between ranks 0 and 1 when r = 1).

 Properties

-Every differential poset P shares a large number of combinatorial properties.
+Every 1-differential poset P enjoys a large number of combinatorial properties.
 A few of these include: